 3. The Narrow Therapeutic Window

-Bioequivalence, however, does not mean that generic drugs must be exactly the same (“pharmaceutical equivalent”) as their original product counterparts, as chemical differences may exist.
+- Bioequivalence, however, does not mean that generic drugs must be exactly the same (“pharmaceutical equivalent”) as their original product counterparts, as chemical differences may exist.
 No matter what a physician or pharmacist tells you.

 4. Different Dyes, Fillers, Binding Agents